awsdocs/amazon-efs-user-guide/doc_source/troubleshooting-efs-encryption.md

 ## Mounting with Encryption of Data in Transit Fails<a name="mounting-tls-fails"></a>

 By default, when using the Amazon EFS mount helper with TLS, it enforces use of the Online Certificate Status Protocol \(OCSP\) and certificate hostname checking\.
-If your system does not support either of these features \(for example, when using Red Hat Enterprise Linux or CentOS\), mounting an EFS file system using TLS will fail\.
+If your system doesn't support either of these features \(for example, when using Red Hat Enterprise Linux or CentOS\), mounting an EFS file system using TLS fails\.

+**Action to Take**
+ We recommend upgrading the version of stunnel on your client to support these features\.
+For more information, see [Upgrading Stunnel](using-amazon-efs-utils.md#upgrading-stunnel)\.

 ## Mounting with Encryption of Data in Transit is Interrupted<a name="mounting-tls-interrupt"></a>